 6. THE SABRE AWARD FOR SUPERIOR ACHIEVEMENT IN MEASUREMENT AND EVALUATION: This award will recognize public relations campaigns that made a meaningful and measurable contribution to an organization’s bottom-line results.
 Winning entries will focus on metrics such as stakeholder engagement, stakeholder attitudes, “net promoter score” (or similar), sales results, or business performance, and will make a compelling case that these results were directly related to effective communications.

 These awards are presented for the best public relations programming in particular practice areas.

 9. CONSUMER MARKETING (NEW PRODUCT)

-10. INTEGRATED MARKETING (this category is designed to recognize campaigns in which public relations played a lead strategic role, alongside other disciplines/channels such as advertising, promotions, direct, digital, etc.)
+10. INTEGRATED MARKETING (this category is designed to recognize campaigns in which public relations played a lead strategic role, alongside other disciplines/channels such as advertising, promotions, direct, experiential, etc.)

 11. INSTITUTIONAL IMAGE (corporate image, or positioning campaign for a corporation or other institution)

 12. EMPLOYEE COMMUNICATIONS (a campaign designed to reach and motivate a company's employees)

 13. EMPLOYER BRANDING (a campaign designed to help attract new employees)

 14. EXECUTIVE LEADERSHIP (a campaign designed to position/publicize the senior leadership of a company or organization)

 15. CAPITAL MARKETS COMMUNICATIONS (investor relations or financial media relations designed to reach shareholders and other financial stakeholders)